Moscow: Museums and galleries

-Another art museum in the city of Moscow is the Pushkin Museum of Fine Arts, which was founded by, among others, the father of Marina Tsvetaeva.
-The Pushkin Museum is similar to the British Museum in London in that its halls are a cross-section of exhibits on world civilisations, with many copies of ancient sculptures.
-However, it also hosts paintings from every major Western era; works by Claude Monet, Paul Cézanne, and Pablo Picasso are present in the museum's collection.
+Another art museum in Moscow is the Pushkin Museum of Fine Arts, which was founded by (among others) the father of poet Marina Tsvetaeva.
+The Pushkin Museum resembles the British Museum in London in having halls that offer a cross-section of exhibits on world civilizations, with many copies of ancient sculptures.
+However, the Pushkin Museum also houses paintings from major European eras; works by Claude Monet, Paul Cézanne, and Pablo Picasso are included in the museum's collection.

-The State Historical Museum of Russia (Государственный Исторический музей) is a museum of Russian history located between Red Square and Manege Square in Moscow.
-Its exhibitions range from relics of the prehistoric tribes inhabiting present-day Russia, through priceless artworks acquired by members of the Romanov dynasty.
-The total number of objects in the museum's collection numbers is several million.
-The Polytechnical Museum, founded in 1872 is the largest technical museum in Russia, offering a wide array of historical inventions and technological achievements, including humanoid automata from the 18th century and the first Soviet computers.
-Its collection contains more than 160,000 items.
-The Borodino Panorama museum located on Kutuzov Avenue provides an opportunity for visitors to experience being on a battlefield with a 360° diorama.
-It is a part of the large historical memorial commemorating the victory in the Patriotic War of 1812 over Napoleon's army, that includes also the triumphal arch, erected in 1827.
-There is also a military history museum that includes statues, and military hardware.

-Memorial Museum of Cosmonautics under the Monument to the Conquerors of Space at the end of Cosmonauts Alley is the central memorial place for the Russian space officials.
+In addition, Moscow contains museums of history, technology, military history, and space exploration.
+The State Historical Museum of Russia (Государственный Исторический музей) is located between Red Square and Manege Square in Moscow.
+The museum's exhibitions range from relics of prehistoric tribes in the area of present-day Russia to valuable artworks acquired by the Romanov dynasty.
+The number of objects in the museum's collection totals several million.
+The Polytechnical Museum, founded in 1872, is the largest technical museum in Russia, offering an array of historical inventions and technological achievements—including humanoid automata from the 18th century and the earliest Soviet computers.
+The museum's collection contains more than 160,000 items.
+The Borodino Panorama museum, located on Kutuzov Avenue, provides an opportunity for visitors to simulate the experience of a battlefield with a 360° diorama.
+This museum is part of the large historical memorial commemorating victory in the Patriotic War of 1812 over Napoleon's army; this memorial also includes a triumphal arch erected in 1827.
+In addition, Moscow contains a military history museum containing statues and military hardware.
+The Memorial Museum of Cosmonautics under the Monument to the Conquerors of Space at the end of Cosmonauts Alley is the central memorial for Russian space officials.

-The Shchusev State Museum of Architecture is the national museum of Russian architecture by the name of the architect Alexey Shchusev near the Kremlin area.
+The Shchusev State Museum of Architecture is the national museum of Russian architecture, named after the architect Alexey Shchusev.
+This museum is located near the Kremlin.

-Moscow will get its own branch of the Hermitage Museum in 2024, with authorities having agreed upon the final project, to be executed by Hani Rashid, co-founder of New York-based 'Asymptote Architecture' - the same bureau that is behind the city's stock market building, the Busan-based World Business Center Solomon Tower and the Strata Tower in Abu-Dhabi.
+Moscow will gain a branch of the Hermitage Museum in 2024.
+Authorities have agreed on the final project, which will be executed by Hani Rashid, co-founder of the New York-based firm Asymptote Architecture.
+This firm handled the stock market building in Moscow, the World Business Center Solomon Tower in Busan, and the Strata Tower in Abu Dhabi.